 The best way to contact your academic advisor is through e-mail with a specific subject line (e.g. "Request for an advising meeting").
 Some items to mention in any electronic message to your advisor include the reason for the contact and if a meeting is desired, the times you are available to meet.
 Many academic advisors maintain office hours during which you may drop by to say hello and perhaps schedule a time for a meeting.
 Office hours for faculty are available on the web; they are also posted on the bulletin board in the main office.
-To determine who your departmental academic advisor is, log onto Campus Connection, click on For Students, and then View My Advisors.
+To determine who your departmental academic advisor is, log in to Campus Connection, click on For Students, and then View My Advisors.
 This web page should contain the contact information you seek.
 If not, you can find your departmental academic advisor's e-mail address or office number in Table 2.1.
-These data are also available through the department's homepage at http://chemistry.depaul.edu.
+These data are also available on the web here and here.